awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/siggraphasia-2021-barbershop-eng.md

 ![](/.gitbook/assets/2022spring/13/result_table.png)

 They compared the existing methods with RMSE, PSNR, SSIM, perfect similarity, LPIPS, and FID for quantitative evaluation.
-The baseline in the table is the result of embedding the existing $$W+$ space instead of $$FS$$ space without applying the align method.
+The baseline in the table is the result of embedding the existing $$W+$$ space instead of $$FS$$ space without applying the align method.
 In addition, the image quality assessment was conducted with 396 participants, taking a higher choice of 378:18 compared to the result of LOHO\[15\] and 381:14 compared to the result of MichiGAN\[16\].

 ![](/.gitbook/assets/2022spring/13/comp_fig.png)
 ![](/.gitbook/assets/2022spring/13/face_swap.png)